John Foust

-John William Foust (born September 5, 1951) is an American politician serving as a member of the Fairfax County, Virginia Board of Supervisors from the Dranesville district.
+John William Foust (born September 5, 1951) is an American politician who served as a member of the Fairfax County, Virginia Board of Supervisors for the Dranesville district from 2008 to 2023.
 The district includes McLean, Great Falls, Herndon and portions of Vienna and Falls Church.
-Foust made an unsuccessful bid as the 2014 Democratic candidate for Virginia's 10th congressional district in the U.S. Congress.
+Foust made an unsuccessful bid as the 2014 Democratic candidate for Virginia's 10th congressional district in the U.S. Congress, which he lost by a margin of roughly 16% to Republican Barbara Comstock.

 Personal life and education

 Foust grew up in Johnstown, Pennsylvania, the oldest of five brothers.
 After graduating from Bishop McCort High School in Johnstown, he became the first person in his family to attend college and earned a bachelor's degree in economics from the University of Pittsburgh in 1973.
 To pay for his education, he worked each summer as a laborer in the steel mills and on the railroad tracks.
 Foust earned an M.B.A. from the West Virginia College of Graduate Studies in 1976, and a J.D. degree from George Washington University Law School in 1981.

 In 1984, John married Dr. Marilyn Jerome, a partner in Foxhall Ob-Gyn Associates in Washington, D.C.
 They have two sons, Matthew, a graduate of Vanderbilt University's Peabody College of Education and Patrick, a graduate of the Georgetown University Walsh School of Foreign Service.